 Enjoyed 31 live musical performances and Jewish teachings at GOTV gatherings

 Joined with 43 Jewish partner organizations to make Chutzpah 2020 a success

-Eight weeks before election day, on Tuesday, September 8, 2020, we launched Chutzpah 2020, an ambitious, non-partisan get-out-the-vote effort targeted at climate- concerned voters in six key states: Arizona, Florida, Michigan, Minnesota, North Carolina and Pennsylvania.
+Eight weeks before election day, on Tuesday, September 8, 2020, Dayenu, a new organization dedicated to mobilizing the Jewish community to take bold action to address the climate crisis, launched Chutzpah 2020, an ambitious, non-partisan get-out-the-vote effort targeted at climate- concerned voters in six key states: Arizona, Florida, Michigan, Minnesota, North Carolina and Pennsylvania.

 2020 elections turnout was record-setting, with more than 150 million people casting a ballot, the highest percentage of voters in over a century.
 Climate-concerned voters comprised a majority of the electorate, and there is evidence from polling, social media and the Presidential Debates that climate change has become a top-tier issue for voters across the country.
 In the Jewish community, nearly 8 of 10 Jewish Americans consider the climate crisis a major problem, but it has never before been a major voting issue.